It's a New Day in Public Health.

 - What happens after I apply?

-- A woman who is 50-64 years of age, and
+- A woman who is 50 to 64 years of age,

-- Has no health insurance to cover the cost of clinical breast exams, mammogram or Pap smear.
+- has no health insurance to cover the cost of clinical breast exams, mammogram or Pap smear.

 Cost and Insurance Information